opencog/atomspace/opencog/README.md

 proving systems (most rule engines provide only a forward chainer).

 A third type of rule engine is based on the idea of parsing.
-It is neither a foreward nor backward chainer, but combines a bit of both, and behaves like a parser.
+It is neither a forward nor backward chainer, but combines a bit of both, and behaves like a parser.
 The current implementation is super-experimental, pre-prototype, in the "sheaf" directory.